ClassicThunder/MonoGame-EventDriven-Input/README.md

 #### Generic and Windows Specific Implementations

+* WindowsInput (Done)

+Converts the messages popped off of the windows event queue into events using XNA's event args.
+The main advantage of this implimentation is that it uses the native windows settings (double click time, character repeating time, etc...).

 * SIInput

 A modification of the [Starbound Input](https://bitbucket.org/rbwhitaker/starbound-input/) library with the goal of making it consistent with the behavior of the windows Message queue.
 This library simply keeps track of state changes each tick and fires an event when a change occurs.
 Uses hard coded settings to control the double click time and other settings.

-* WindowsInput (Done)

-Converts the messages popped off of the windows event queue into events using XNA's event args.
-The main advantage of this one is that it uses the native windows settings (double click time, character repeating time, etc...).